- Cybersecurity Fundamentals

 - Frequently asked questions

 Cybersecurity is a diverse field, containing a large number of different roles.
-A cybersecurity professional can have an offensive or defensive and specialize in any of a number of different subfields.
+A cybersecurity professional can have an offensive or defensive role and specialize in any of a number of different subfields.

 However, across the industry, certain knowledge and skill sets are essential to success.
 One of these common skill sets is at least a fundamental knowledge of programming and how it fits into the field of cybersecurity.